 Is Ceasing My Addictive Behaviour Without Assistance Useful...Or Dangerous?

-What Is The Refund Policy On Rehab?
+Is There A Refund Policy For Rehab?

-What Are The Stages Of Admitting To Rehab?
+What Are The Origins Of The Abbeycare Group?

 Since that time, Abbeycare has grown into a well-known brand in the treatment of addiction within the United Kingdom.

 Why Am I Being Asked Do Complete An Assessment In Order To Attend A Course Of Residential Treatment With Abbeycare?

 Like all rehab clinics, we have to evaluate that we are properly able to cater for your own needs and that we are entirely appropriate for you as an individual.

 To this effect, we will seek approval from our health professionals once you have completed a short telephone questionnaire with our admissions team.

 Abbeycare have central UK locations, and serve the Whitchurch and Cardiff area.

 We've helped hundreds (thousands probably) move beyond addiction, and start a new life.

 All that experience has helped us assist those with even the most complicated detox and rehab needs.